 - All beneficiaries remain eligible for TRICARE Select.
 Watch this video to learn how to use TRICARE Select.

 - The PSA changes don’t affect other TRICARE benefits, such as pharmacy or dental coverage.

 If you were among those affected, you were automatically switched from TRICARE Prime to TRICARE Select effective September 30, 2013.
 Your regional contractor should have sent you a letter confirming this change.

 So, what’s next?

-Among the differences between TRICARE Prime and Standard is that beneficiaries accustomed to paying an annual enrollment fee for Prime and out-patient co-pays of $12 with no deductible will be seeing a dramatic difference.
-TRICARE Standard doesn’t have enrollment fees, but beneficiaries will have to pay cost shares of 25% and annual deductibles of $150 for individuals and $300 for families.
+Among the differences between TRICARE Prime and Select is that beneficiaries accustomed to paying an annual enrollment fee for Prime and out-patient co-pays of $12 with no deductible will be seeing a dramatic difference.
+TRICARE Select doesn’t have enrollment fees, but beneficiaries will have to pay cost shares of 25% and annual deductibles of $150 for individuals and $300 for families.
 This is a significant difference in cost.

 For more information and answers to your questions, take a look here or call and talk with a helpful USBA TRICARE Supplement specialist at 800-368-7021.